ANSSI-FR/Open-ISO7816-Stack/README.md

 READER_APDU_Response apduResp;
 ```

-*apduCmd* and *apduResp* are data structures respectively representing an APDU command and an APDU response objects defined in the ISO/IEC7816-3.
+*apduCmd* and *apduResp* are data structures respectively representing an APDU command and APDU response objects as defined in the ISO/IEC7816-3.

 ```c
 READER_T0_ContextHandler context1;